It’s Complicated…Family Holiday Traditions: Home or Travel?

 Creating New Family Holiday Traditions

 With so many blended families, in-laws and out-law, we actually started a new family holiday tradition at our home.
-My hubby and I (Papa & Grammie) host all of our adult children and the grandkids for a steak and crab legs night at our house the week before Christmas.
+My hubby and I (Papa & Grammie) host all of our adult children and the grandkids for a steak and crab legs night at our house a week or two before Christmas.
 This takes the stress of our daughters worrying about whether to spend Christmas with us or their in-laws.

 The first year my Colorado daughter, her husband, my husband and I flew into Portland, while my Oregon daughter drove there, so we could celebrate her 30th birthday.

-For the last two years, my Colorado grandkids and I road tripped to Oregon to meet up with my daughter’s family.
+After that, my Colorado grandkids and I road tripped to Oregon to meet up with my daughter’s family.
 The first year, we explored the Oregon coast.
 This was an amazing photo opportunity with 6 of my 7 grandchildren.

 Say It Isn’t So…Home For Holidays No Longer a Family Tradition?